-Secretary, New York, NY
+First Vice President, New York, NY

 Rick Jones is the executive director and a founding member of the Neighborhood Defender Service of Harlem (NDS).
-He is a distinguished trial lawyer with more than 20 years’ experience in complex multi-forum litigation.
+He is a distinguished trial lawyer with more than 25 years’ experience in complex multi-forum litigation.

-Rick is a lecturer in law at Columbia Law School, where he teaches a criminal defense externship and a trial practice course.
+Rick is a lecturer in law at Columbia Law School, where he teaches the criminal defense externship and a trial practice course.
 He is also on the faculty of the National Criminal Defense College (NCDC) in Macon, Georgia and is frequently invited to lecture on criminal justice issues throughout the country.

-Rick is a member of the New York State Bar Association Criminal Justice Section Executive Committee, sits on the boards of the New York State Defenders Association (NYSDA) and the Sirius Foundation and serves on the Editorial Board of the Amsterdam News.
+Rick is a member of the inaugural steering committee of the National Association for Public Defense (NAPD) and the New York State Bar Association Criminal Justice Section Executive Committee.
+He also sits on the boards of the New York State Defenders Association (NYSDA) and the Sirius Foundation and serves on the Editorial Board of the Amsterdam News.